< Pelvic inlet and outlet >

 Both the superior gluteal nerve (LN4–SN1) and inferior gluteal nerve (LN5–SN2) pass through the greater sciatic foramen.
 As their names imply, the superior and inferior gluteal nerves proceed superior and inferior to the piriformis, respectively (Figs. 7-6, 8-18).

-LN4 and LN5 constitute the lumbosacral trunk (Fig. 6-55) that joins the sacral nerves (Fig. 7-18).
+LN4 and LN5 constitute the lumbosacral trunk (Fig. 6-55) that joins the sacral nerves (Fig. 7-18) to become the superior gluteal nerve or the sciatic nerve.
 The lumbosacral “trunk” is equivalent to the superior, middle, inferior “trunks” of the brachial plexus (Fig. 2-13).

-The pudendal nerve (SN2–SN4) passes the pelvic cavity, greater sciatic foramen (inferior to the piriformis), gluteal region, lesser sciatic foramen, and finally the perineum.
-The pudendal nerve getting out and in reminds us of the spinal root of XI getting in and out of the cranial cavity (Fig. 3-20).
-After the pudendal nerve reaches the perineum, it moves forward in the pudendal canal (Fig. 7-10).
+The pudendal nerve (SN2–SN4) passes the pelvic cavity, greater sciatic foramen (inferior to piriformis), gluteal region, lesser sciatic foramen, and finally the perineum (Fig. 7-15).

-The 1st branch of the pudendal nerve is the inferior rectal nerve which innervates the external anal sphincter (Figs. 7-14,39).
-The 2nd branch is the perineal nerve which governs the urogenital diaphragm (deep perineal pouch) (Fig. 7-14) and the root of penis/clitoris (superficial perineal pouch) (Figs. 7-29,37).
+The 1st branch of the pudendal nerve is the inferior rectal nerve which innervates the external anal sphincter (Figs. 7-14,15,39).
+The 2nd branch is the perineal nerve which governs the urogenital diaphragm (deep perineal pouch) (Figs. 7-13,14) and the root of penis/clitoris (superficial perineal pouch) (Figs. 7-29,37).
 The last branch is the dorsal nerve of penis/clitoris which is a sensory nerve (Fig. 7-28).

-Let us finish the long story of autonomic nerve here.
+Let’s finish the long story of autonomic nerve here.
 The autonomic innervation for the pelvic cavity and perineum is provided by the superior and inferior hypogastric plexuses.
-The superior one receives the sympathetic and parasympathetic impulses from the lumbar splanchnic nerve and X, respectively (Fig. 6-49).
+The superior one receives the sympathetic and parasympathetic impulses from the lumbar splanchnic nerve and X, respectively (Fig. 6-50).

 Successively, the inferior hypogastric plexus receives the sympathetic impulse from the hypogastric nerve (origin: superior hypogastric plexus).
 In addition, the inferior hypogastric plexus receives sympathetic impulse from the sacral splanchnic nerves (Fig. 7-18).